Updated on 02/28/2024

 Highlights: Relics of San Nicolás de Tolentino

-The Church of San Nicolás de Tolentino was declared a cultural asset of national character by the Colombian Ministry of Culture in 2005.
+The Colombian Ministry of Culture declared the Church of San Nicolás de Tolentino, one of the prominent churches in Colombia, a cultural asset of national character in 2005.
 According to its history, this church took 300 years to build.
 It has been open to the public again since 2011 and is captivating today with its dazzling Gothic facade.

-It is a Roman Catholic church dedicated to Saint Nicholas of Tolentino, known as “the advocate of blessed souls”.
-Inside, as an authentic relic, there is “a small cloth” that is soaked with the blood of the incorruptible body of the saint (Nicholas) and is venerated on feast days.
+This church is a Roman Catholic church that honors Saint Nicholas of Tolentino, who is known as “the advocate of blessed souls”.
+Inside, it has “a small cloth” as an authentic relic.
+The cloth is soaked with the blood of the saint’s (Nicholas) incorruptible body and people venerate it on feast days.

 The Church of San Nicolás is located on the famous square of the same name.
 The San Nicolás square is the setting for the work “Memoria de mis putas tristes” by the famous Colombian artist Gabriel García Márquez.